caktus/guidebook/source/frontend-testing.rst

 Front-end Testing Practices
 ###########################

-This documentation reflects the present state of our knowledge of how to test front-end JavaScript code.
+This documentation collections the present state of our knowledge of how to test front-end JavaScript code.

-It also reflects a series of choices that were basically arbitrary because of the lack of anything like a standard or clear best choice (e.g. the decision to use one test runner or assertion library over alternatives).
+Because the JS ecosystem lacks anything like a standard set of libraries or even clear best choices (e.g. a clear reason to choose one test runner or assertion library over alternatives), it reflects a set of choices that were basically arbitrary.

-These choices are still being experimented with, and developers should feel free to suggest revisions if they're found to perform poorly in practice.
+As we experiment with this setup in real-world projects, developers should feel free to revise the set of tools if the ones recommended here prove to be inadequate, as well as to add new tips, tricks, and best practices to these docs.

 Testing Libraries: Overview
 ###########################